madsys-dev/Falcon/README.md

 ```
 ## Example program

 Falcon uses conditional compilation to simulate different systems.
-We have stored several parameter configurations as examples.

-We recommend that you set them up by modifying `Cargo.toml`.
 In `Cargo.toml`, fill in the `sysname` variable with the relevant parameters:
 ```python
 sysname = ["Falcon"] or sysname = ["Inp"] or ...
 ```

-The process of testing is described in `ycsb.sh` and `tpcc.sh`.
-After configured, use `ycsb.sh` or `tpcc.sh` to get started quickly.
+After setting, `ycsb.sh` and `tpcc.sh` can be used to run the corresponding test.

 ## Running benchmark